nathancarter/weblurch/doc/plan.md

  * Disable resizing of grouper objects as if they were normal images
  * Move all plugin files into the `src/` folder, if possible.

-## Extending the Editor

-### Groups plugin

-Complete the Groups plugin by adding the following features.
+## Groups plugin

- * Add instance methods for getting/setting arbitrary data on a Group, as key-value pairs stored in the open grouper DOM element attributes.
+ * Ensure that setting attributes on groups triggers change events in the document and marks it dirty.

-### Functions in Group Types
+## Functions in Group Types

  * When drawing a group, run a function defined in its type that will compute, from the group's existing data, the contents of its bubble tag.